kag359six/reactful.js/README.md

 var express = require('express');
 var app = express();

-app.use(reactful({
+app.use(reactsir({
-  file: __dirname + '/reactful-config.js'
+  file: __dirname + '/reactsir-config.js'
 }));

 ```

-What is the ```reactful-config.js``` file for?
+What is the ```reactsir-config.js``` file for?
 It is where you specify the components you will render on the server, as well as their properties.

 ```
 module.exports = {